Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Families & Children

-Children are admitted from the age of 11 years if accompanied by a fully responsible adult.
+At date of embarkation, a minimum age restriction of 12 years and minimum height and weight requirements (weight of 66lbs or 30kg and 3.9ft or 1.2 m tall) must be met.
 A 5% discount on the rate per person is offered for family groups of 6 or more travelers (special booking conditions apply).

 Travel Insurance